Usopp: One Piece manga

-At Enies Lobby, Sogeking encounters the giant gatekeeper Oimo and tells him of Dorry and Brogy's situation, which leads him and his friend Kashii to rebel.
+At Enies Lobby, Sogeking encounters the giant gatekeeper Oimo and tells him of Dorry and Brogy's situation, which leads him and his friend Kashii to rebel, as they were fed lies that Dorry and Brogy were dead to make them docile.
 At the Tower of Justice, Sogeking shoots down the World Government flag on Luffy's order, shocking the Navy.
 He is then defeated by CP9's Jabra, but snipes at Spandam to prevent Robin's capture and delivers a key he received from Zoro, greatly contributing to Robin's rescue.
 During Luffy's battle with Rob Lucci, Usopp removes his mask and boosts Luffy's resolve with his words.
-As Sogeking, Ussop watches the end of the Going Merry with his friends.
+Usopp watches the funeral of the Going Merry with the Straw Hats under his Sogeking persona.
 When Luffy and his crew return to Water 7 and are about to depart, Usopp initially tries to rejoin the crew without resolving the matter, but ultimately admits his mistaken stubbornness and apologizes, thus reconciling with Luffy and rejoining the Straw Hat Pirates.
 Following the Enies Lobby incident, a bounty is placed on Sogeking.

 At Thriller Bark, Usopp lands with Nami and Chopper and they learn the secret of the zombies in Hogback's mansion.
 They wander the mansion while fleeing from the zombies and meet up with Franky and Robin.
-When Usopp confronts Perona, her power has no effect on him as he is "always negative".
+When Usopp confronts Perona, her power has no effect on him as he is "always negative", which greatly shocks her.
 He struggles against Perona's servant Kumashi, but by repeatedly asking himself questions as Sogeking, he is able to determine Perona's weakness and defeat her.
 Afterward, he and the crew defeat the giant zombie Oars.

-When the crew is separated, Usopp lands on the Greenstone island, where he improves his skills for two years until he reunites with the crew.
+When the crew is separated, Usopp lands on the Greenstone island, where he improves his skills for two years under the training of a humanoid beetle named Heracles until he reunites with the crew.
 On the island of Dressrosa he liberates a ground of enslaved toys, earning himself a temporary bounty of 500,000,000 by Doflamingo.
 This later becomes a permanent bounty of 200,000,000 and the new epithet "God" Usopp (ゴッド ウソップ, Goddo Usoppu).